dhunter87/MyWebProject/README.md

 - return the followers/following statistics

 # work out how to handle categories
+- when a user visits/likes a category, the category should be saved as the users interest
 - return the top 5 results for the top 3 categories (for the logged in user)

 # work out how to create a custome form (post new blog form) and stlye it with css